-Valley Central Schools department of Technology has recently installed a robust wireless infrastructure that will offer wireless access to web based resources to all students and staff almost anywhere in the district.
-Currently every classroom, office and meeting location in the district has at least one WAP (Wireless Access point) capable of handling up to 50 concurrent connections at a theoretical connection rate of up to 1.3 Gbps.
+Valley Central Schools department of Technology is currently in the process of installing a robust wireless infrastructure that will offer wireless access to web based resources to all students and staff almost anywhere in the district.
+When complete every classroom, office and meeting location in the district will have at least one WAP (Wireless Access point) capable of handling up to 50 concurrent connections at a theoretical connection rate of up to 1.3 Gbps.
 At the same time we are upgrading all of our backend switching and routing equipment with gigabit speeds to support the new wireless infrastructure.